 More refugees are fleeing the fighting in Syria.
 Lynn Neary talks to European Union Commissioner for Humanitarian Aid and Crisis Response Kristalina Georgieva about what officials are doing to help the internally displaced, and those who have fled to neighboring countries.

 Some other news.
 The Federal Reserve and other banking regulators have granted banks a two-year grace period to come into compliance with the Volcker Rule.
 That's one of the provisions of the Dodd-Frank financial reform bill passed a couple of years ago.
 It restricts American banks from making trades that put the bank and depositor funds at risk.

 But as NPR's Yuki Noguchi reports, regulators are struggling to iron out the details.

 Originally published on Fri April 20, 2012 5:24 am

 Vegetarians and others were highly distressed after finding out that Starbucks uses a red coloring in some of its drinks that's made from crushed bugs.
 An online protest campaign delivered thousands of angry emails to Starbucks headquarters.

-This is MORNING EDITION from NPR News.
+It's MORNING EDITION from NPR News.
 I'm Lynn Neary.
 Renee Montagne is on assignment.